-Their use of colour helps to easily distinguish between the two types of CTA, and the working around them gives a clear indication as to what happens when a user is to click on one.
+Their use of colour helps to easily distinguish between the two types of CTA, and then working around them gives a clear indication as to what happens when a user is to click on one.

-iSelect also uses a clear CTA on their landing page which uses bright on brand colours to make the CTA pop out from the page and have a very clear interaction path.
+iSelect also uses a clear CTA on their landing page which uses bright on-brand colours to make the CTA pop out from the page and have a very clear interaction path.

-Realestate uses a simple homepage design with three call to actions in the header and two CTA’s underneath.
+Realestate uses a simple homepage design with three calls to actions in the header and two CTA’s underneath.
 Through their use of colour and position, it’s clear that the main interaction they want users taking is to sign in to realestate, but also present them with the choice of what kind of property they want in the header.